slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Influence is more powerful than money.
 The reason millionaires are depressed is that they don’t know the difference.'*

+> *'You have to be the boss or you have to play ball.'*

 HINTS: